 Jams and chutneys – for the Delia’s amongst you.
 There’s hundreds of festive jams and chutney recipes online for you to follow, or you can be adventurous and create your own.

 Christmas hampers/boxes – instead of forking out for hampers and Christmas boxes that have been prepared by the retailer, why not make your own.
-You can buy little bits and bobs to suit your recipient and present them in one gift box decorated beautifully.
+You can buy little bits and bobs to suit your recipient and present them in one beautifully decorated gift box.

 When making your own Christmas presents, use your talents!
 If you’re great at baking – bake presents!
 Who doesn’t love receiving some festive biscuits and cakes!?

-If you have children, odds are after Father Christmas has been you will be surrounded by new toys and have no space to put them away come January.
+If you have children, it is almost guaranteed that after Father Christmas has been, you will be surrounded by new toys and have no space to put them away come January.

-So before Christmas, why not sort through all your children’s toys and clothes (you could do your own too).
+So before Christmas, why not sort through all your children’s toys and clothes?
+You could do your own while you're at it!